ericahan0211-alt/dsci100_individual_project/README.md

 - `experience`: Self-reported Minecraft experience level (e.g., Beginner, Amateur, Pro)
 - `played_hours`: Total number of hours the player has played
 - `subscribe`: Whether the player subscribed to the newsletter (TRUE/FALSE)

+## Model Selection Plan

+Since my research question involves predicting whether a player subscribed to the newsletter (a Yes/No outcome), I plan to use a K-Nearest Neighbors (KNN) classification model.

+KNN is appropriate because it works well for categorical outcomes and does not make strong assumptions about the data.
+Before applying the model, I will standardize the numeric variables so that distance calculations are fair.
+I will also convert categorical variables into factors.

+To choose an appropriate value of *k*, I will test several values and compare their performance using cross-validation.
+I will evaluate the models based on accuracy and the confusion matrix results to see how well the model distinguishes subscribers from non-subscribers.

+After evaluating the results, I will select the value of *k* that provides the best classification performance and use that version of the model for the final prediction and interpretation.